-1 1 1 ٨ documented FOSS nolicy avicto 1.1 / ΗΙ aocumentea LO33 DOILCA exists.
+1 1 1 / ٠ dc cumented FOSS nolicy avicto 1.1 .
+I F ٩uc icumentea LOSS DOILCY exists.

-□ 1.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).
+1.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).

 Ensure steps were taken to create, record and make Software Staff aware of the existence of a FOSS policy.
-Although no requirements are provided here on what should be included in the policy, other requirements in other sections may.
+Although no requirements are provided here on what should be included in the policy, other sections may impose requirements on the policy.

-- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, as a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of IP law pertaining to FOSS and FOSS licenses; - o FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current).
+- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - o FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current).
 A test may be used to allow Software Staff to satisfy the training requirement.

-1.2.1 FOSS training materials covering the above topics exists (e.g., slide decks, online course, or o ther trair ning mater ials).
+1.2.1 FOSS training materials covering the above topics exists (e.g., slide decks, online course, or c other train ning mater ials).

-1.2.2 Method l of trackin g the comp letion of th ne training f for all Software Staff.
+1.2.2 Method of trackin g the comp letion of th ne training f for all Software Staff.